-- I iquidation (or 'winding up') is the most common type of corporate insolvency procedure.
-I iquidation is the formal winding up of a company's affairs entailing the realisation of its assets and the distribution of the proceeds in a prescribed order of priority.
-Liquidation may be either voluntary, when it is instituted by order of the court - Voluntary liquidation is the more common of the two.
+- Liquidation (or 'winding up') is the most common type of corporate insolvency procedure.
+Liquidation is the formal winding up of a company's affairs entailing the realisation of its assets and the distribution of the proceeds in a prescribed order of priority.
+Liquidation may be either voluntary, when it is instituted by resolution of the shareholders, or compulsory, when it is instituted by order of the court - Voluntary liquidation is the more common of the two.
 An insolvent voluntary liquidation is called a creditors' voluntary liquidation (often abbreviated to 'CVL').
-In this type of liquidation an insolvency practitioner acts as liquidator throughout and the creditors can vote on the appointment of the liquidator at the first meeting of creditors. - In a compulsor.
-Inquidation on the other hand, the function of liquidator is, in most cases, initially performed not by an insolvency practitioner but by an official called the official receiver.
+In this type of liquidation an insolvency practitioner acts as liquidator throughout and the creditors can vote on the appointment of the liquidator at the first meeting of creditors. - In a compulsory liquidation on the other hand, the function of liquidator is, in most cases, initially performed not by an insolvency practitioner but by an official called the official receiver.
 The official receiver is an officer of the court and an official belonging to The Insolvency Service.
-In most compulsor, liquidations, the official receiver becomes liquidator immediately on the making of the winding-up order.
+In most compulsory liquidations, the official receiver becomes liquidator immediately on the making of the winding-up order.
 Where there are significant assets an insolvency practitioner will usually be appointed to act as liquidator in place of the official receiver, either at a meeting of creditors convened for the purpose or directly by The Insolvency Service on behalf of the Secretary of State.
 Where an insolvency practitioner is not appointed the official receiver remains liquidator. - Where a compulsory liquidation follows immediately on an administration the court may appoint the former administrator to act as liquidator.
 In such cases the official receiver does not become liquidator.
 An administrator may also subsequently act as liquidator in a CVI.